hepesu/LineRelifer/README.md

 **model_180317.h5**: Model trained using MSE and adversarial loss with private dataset for 10000 epochs.

 ## Post-processing
 To achieve production level, the result should be post-processed.
-You can use any post-production software.
+You can use any image editing software.
 Here shows the method in Photoshop with OLM smoother.
 * Convert color mode to RGB
 * Use curve to achieve desire style
  <img src="figs/curve.jpg"/>